greninger-lab/revica-strm/README.md

 - Stats for samples that failed assembly are in `failed_assembly_summary.tsv`.

 ## Docker
-Pull the docker image (255MB) that has all the dependencies from Docker Hub using the following command
+Pull the docker image (269MB) that has all the dependencies from Docker Hub using the following command

 	docker pull greningerlab/revica

-Or build the docker image by navigating to the `docker` directory and run the following command

-	docker build -t greningerlab/revica .

-(You can specify any name after `-t` argument using the format `name:tag`)

 To run the docker image interactively, run the following command